 Phone requirements for Costa Rica Networks

-If you want to bring your phone and not pay for an international calling plan, your phone must be quad band and it has to be unlocked.
+If you want to bring your phone and not pay for an international calling plan, your phone must be quad band, use a sim card and it has to be unlocked.
 The type of phone doesn’t matter, it can be an iPhone, Samsung, HTC, Blackberry, whichever.
 Call your carrier to find out if and how to unlock your phone.

-For Samantha, she has a Samsung Galaxy S2 and she called her carrier (AT&T) to figure out how to unlock her phone.
+Back in 2012, Samantha, she used a Samsung Galaxy S2 and she called her carrier (AT&T) to figure out how to unlock her phone.
 They gave her an IME number to punch in and her phone was unlocked.
 No extra fees, no expensive international calling plans, just put in the new SIM card and set up the network.

-Samantha now uses a Google Nexus 5 and since it comes unlocked with no plan, it will work not only for Costa Rica but other countries as well.
-This phone is great in general and it’s even better if you travel a lot so you won’t have to worry about roaming or being stuck to a contract!
+In 2015, Samantha used an international Google Nexus 5 and since it comes unlocked with no plan, it will work not only for Costa Rica but other countries as well.
+This phone is great in general and it’s even better if you travel a lot so you won’t have to worry about roaming or being stuck to a contract.